Aral Sea: North Aral Sea restoration work

 Work is being done to restore in part the North Aral Sea.
 Irrigation works on the Syr Darya have been repaired and improved to increase its water flow, and in October 2003, the Kazakh government announced a plan to build Dike Kokaral, a concrete dam separating the two halves of the Aral Sea.
 Work on this dam was completed in August 2005; since then, the water level of the North Aral has risen, and its salinity has decreased.
 As of 2006, some recovery of sea level has been recorded, sooner than expected.
 "The dam has caused the small Aral's sea level to rise swiftly to 38 m (125 ft), from a low of less than 30 m (98 ft), with 42 m (138 ft) considered the level of viability."

 Economically significant stocks of fish have returned, and observers who had written off the North Aral Sea as an environmental disaster were surprised by unexpected reports that, in 2006, its returning waters were already partly reviving the fishing industry and producing catches for export as far as Ukraine.
 The improvements to the fishing industry were largely due to the drop in the average salinity of the sea from 30 grams to 8 grams per liter; this drop in salinity prompted the return of almost 24 freshwater species.
 The restoration also reportedly gave rise to long-absent rain clouds and possible microclimate changes, bringing tentative hope to an agricultural sector swallowed by a regional dustbowl, and some expansion of the shrunken sea.

 The sea, which had receded almost 100 km south of the port-city of Aralsk, is now a mere 25 km away.
 The Kazakh Foreign Ministry stated that "The North Aral Sea's surface increased from 2,550 km2 in 2003 to 3,300 km2 in 2008.
 The sea's depth increased from 30 meters (98 ft) in 2003 to 42 meters (138 ft) in 2008."
 Now, a second dam is to be built based on a World Bank loan to Kazakhstan, with the start of construction initially slated for 2009 and postponed to 2011, to further expand the shrunken Northern Aral, eventually reducing the distance to Aralsk to only 6 km.
 Then, it was planned to build a canal spanning the last 6 km, to reconnect the withered former port of Aralsk to the sea.

 On 15 June 2021 the Central Communications Service of Kazakhstan announced that they plan to plant saxaul trees on one million hectares of the drained bottom of the Aral Sea as part of efforts to stop dust storms on the region.
-Other efforts include expanding the sea's water mirror.
+Other efforts include expanding the sea's water level.